 In this article, however, I would like to focus on White Label flight search.
 Using a white label, you can develop your own flight search engine with your logo and colours without going through the pain of coding.
 You will direct visitors to this page where they will search for a flight as they usually do on sites like Skyscanner.
 And if they book a flight, you will receive a commission.

-If you want to develop your own white label flight search engine and earn additional revenue from your travel blog, this article is for you.
+If you want to develop your own white label flight search engine for free and earn additional revenue from your travel blog, this article is for you.
 It’s very easy to setup and shall take no more than 30 minutes.
 Sounds interesting?
 Let’s go ahead then.

 I came across TravelPayouts when I was looking for suitable affiliate programs for my blog.
 They are beginner friendly, which means they allow relatively new bloggers to join, too.
 They do not have joining requirements like traffic, site age etc.